 - Simple to use: A lot of fancy themes go over the top and compromise on usability.

 - Responsive: Responsiveness refers to themes that make sure your blog looks good on a laptop, smartphone and tablet.
 More people use their phones to read blogs and Google also favors mobile-friendly websites.
-If you’re not sure whether a theme is mobile friendly or not, copy and paste the URL of the theme’s demo page into Google’s Mobile Friendly Test page.
+If you’re not sure whether a particular blog theme is mobile friendly or not, copy and paste the URL of the theme’s demo page into Google’s Mobile Friendly Test page.

 - SEO friendliness: SEO, or search engine optimization, refers to how well Google and other search engines can find your information when people search for it.
-Some themes use bulky code that makes it difficult for search engines to read.
+Some blog themes use bulky code that makes it difficult for search engines to read.

 - Support: Problems happen, and when they do, you want to be able to ask for help.
 Some free theme developers won’t offer support for their products, so keep that in mind.